jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 20-05-2025` Implement the "miss" button for player 2.

++ `COMPLETED: 21-05-2025` Disable player 2 buttons when player 1 is at the table.

++ `COMPLETED: 21-05-2025` Disable player 1 buttons when player 2 is at the table.

++ `COMPLETED: 21-05-2025` Disable player 1 breaks and snookers element `.breaks---and--snookers` when player 2 is at the table.

++ `COMPLETED: 21-05-2025` Disable player 2 breaks and snookers element `.breaks---and--snookers` when player 1 is at the table.

++ `COMPLETED: 21-05-2025` Disable breaks and breaks and snookers element container when points remaining is at 0 (Player 1 and 2).

++ `TODO:` Disable all player buttons at frame end

 + `TODO:` "MISS!" button for player one should be fixed to disable `#tally---potted--red-p1` red 1 for player 1

 + `TODO:` Replicate functionality of player 1 in player 2.